wgrodzicki/NumApp/README.md

 # **NumApp**

 "NumApp" is a user-friendly calculator that allows to perform basic mathematical operations.
 It is also enriched with useful features not always present in similar applications.
+You can download a sideloading version of the app (Windows build) [here](https://www.dropbox.com/scl/fi/77srzt9r4t31brhwcxrbo/NumApp.7z?rlkey=nszqmf1loy7szaxfv0durnn13&dl=0).

 ![Main sample](NumApp/Resources/Images/main.png)